tlegnard/r-docker-cloud-run/r_docker/r-in-docker.md

 From this initial test run we can see the terminal was turned into an R console, which we can now interact with thanks to the -it argument.
 The —-rm argument makes sure the container is automatically removed once we stop it.

-One thing to keep in mind is that when a container start it is starting the environment from scratch every time the container is started.
+One thing to keep in mind is that when a container starts, it is creating the environment from the compressed image stored within that conainers source content.
 Typically if we wanted to run an R script we would need to install packages.
 What we'll want to do is make sure those packages are installed from the get go.
 We can do this by setting up our Docker file to serve as a blueprint.
 The Docker file sets up the container image.
 We can build the container from the Docker file and it will have all of the code and packages and software needed to run our R environment in isolation and execute our script.
 Our software is self contained!

 ### Setting up the Docker file

 With a Dockerfile, we tell Docker how to build our new image.
-A Dockerfile is a text file that must be called "ockerfile.txt“ and by default is assumed to be located in the build-context root directory (which in our case would be the "myScript.R“ folder).
+A Dockerfile is a text file that must be called `Dockerfile` and by default is assumed to be located in the build-context root directory (which in our case would be the r_docker folder within our repository).
 First, we have to define the image on top of which we’d like to build ours.
 Depending on how we’d like our image to be set up, we give it a list of instructions so that running containers will be as smooth and efficient as possible.
-In this case, I’d like to base our new image on the previously discussed rocker/r-base image.
+In this case, we want to base our new image on the previously discussed rocker/r-base image.
 Next, we replicate the local folder structure, so we can specify the directories we want in the Dockerfile.
 After that we copy the files which we want our image to have access to into said directories – this is how you get your R script into the Docker image.
 Furthermore, this allows us to prevent having to manually install packages after starting a container, as we can prepare a second R script that takes care of the package installation.
 Simply copying the R script is not enough, we also need to tell Docker to automatically run it when building the image.
 And that’s our first Dockerfile!

      # Base image https://hub.docker.com/u/oliverstatworx/
       FROM oliverstatworx/base-r-tidyverse:latest